TripleGs/ImagineIt/README.md

    ```bash
    npm start
    ```
-   *(Ensure the dev server from `npm run dev` is stopped, or Electron will try to connect to it instead.)*

 ---

 This code is not to be distributed, modified, or sold commercially in any way shape or form.